I was in a dentist’s chair with my mouth wide open. The dentist, holding his hand deep in my mouth, was eager to chat.

 “Hi!
 You are going to Mexico City?
 Why?”

-We are now well accustomed to answering people’s questions about why we are going to some questionable destinations.
+We are now well accustomed to answering people’s questions about why we go to questionable destinations.
 But this conversation was in 2008, only a couple of years after we began our international travels.

 “Umm… I don’t know.”
 I mumbled.
 “From what I’ve read, it looks like an interesting place to visit.”

-Miguel looked genuinely concerned, “You need to be careful.
-The city is not very safe.
+Miguel looked genuinely concerned.
+“You need to be careful.
+It's not very safe.
 I mean, you’ll probably be fine!
 Use your common sense!”

 And so off we went.
 To Mexico City.
 Against our common sense.